 A busy service area with a large building, located off the busy A14 road.

-Catering: BakeHouse, Chopstix Noodle Bar, Costa, Ed's Easy Diner, El Mexicana, KFC, McDonald's, West Cornwall Pasty Co, Nescafe Alegria, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Children's Play Area, Ecotricity electric vehicle charging point, Quicksilver, Regus Express, Showers Motel: Ramada Forecourt: Shell (with: Autogas LPG), Select, deli by Shell, Costa Express, Air1 AdBlue, Car Wash
+Catering: BakeFresh, Chopstix Noodle Bar, Costa, El Mexicana, KFC, McDonald's, Warren's Bakery, West Cornwall Pasty Co, Costa Express, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Changing Places, Children's Play Area, Multi Faith Room, Quicksilver, Showers, HGV Covid-19 Test Centre Hotel: Ramada Charging Points: IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Car Wash, Free Cash Machine

 Trivia and History